Nursing Scholarships for Students Living with Disabilities

 NCCS Beyond the Cure Ambassador Scholarship

-Who Can Apply: The National Children’s Cancer Society offers scholarships for graduate or undergraduate students who are under the age of 25 and were diagnosed with cancer before their 18th birthday.
+Who Can Apply: The National Children’s Cancer Society (NCCS) offers scholarships for graduate or undergraduate students who are under the age of 25 and were diagnosed with cancer before their 18th birthday.
+Applicants must be a U.S. citizen, accepted into post-secondary school, and have a minimum 2.5 GPA.

 Soozie Courter Hemophilia Scholarship Program